Chaosbear/LMCrypto/README.md

 **Tool** : Xcode 16.0

 ## Note
 Please contact me.
-If you have any problema while building or run this project because I implemented this project with Xcode 16.0.
+If you have any problem while building or run this project because I implemented this project with Xcode 16.0.

 Thank you.